Gouda is a yellow Cow cheese named after the city of Gouda.

 The wine's rich flavors of dried fruits, nuts, and caramel, along with its sweetness and smooth texture, will enhance the nuttiness and savory notes of any cheese.

-Sherry Amontillado is a dry and nutty fortified wine that enhances the nuttiness of aged Gouda.
+Sherry Amontillado is a dry and nutty fortified wine that enhances the nuttiness of smoked Gouda.
 Its oxidative notes and complex flavors of almonds, caramel, and dried fruits create a delicious contrast with the cheese.

-The rich and caramelized flavors of Madeira can complement the nutty and savory notes of aged cheeses, making it a great pairing option.
+The rich and caramelized flavors of Madeira can complement the nutty and savory notes of smoked cheeses, making it a great pairing option.

 Personal preferences play a significant role in wine and cheese pairings, so don't hesitate to experiment to find the combination that suits your taste buds best.